shawn111/dotfiles/README.md

 # dotfiles with notes

-## why combind dotfiles with document
+## Why combind dotfiles with document

 Write documents help me and maybe others, but I'm too lazy.
 I thought combind two of them are convince for maintain.